-HESA statistics also show that 37.9% of our students achieved a 1st class degree, placing them ahead of graduates from all other sectors.
+HESA statistics also show that 37.9% of our students achieved a 1st class degree.
 With proven results, a huge variety of subject choices, excellent pastoral guidance, a wide range of sporting and extracurricular opportunities and top-class facilities, we believe potential students should feel confident in choosing Collyer's as their pathway to an excellent future.